-All schools and libraries eligible for E-rate are eligible for matching funds First Modernization Order page 16-17.
+Target schools (and libraries) lacking affordable high-speed bandwidth services that meet long-term capacity targets are eligible for matching funds First Modernization Order page 16-17.

 Example: San Juan School District, Utah

 The San Juan district in Utah is investigating the option to go to bid for fiber improvements.
 San Juan schools are located in the Four Corners of Utah and within three chapters of the Navajo Nation.
 This particular geographical area has environmentally and historically sensitive areas through which fiber will need to pass even when following existing rights-of-way.
 This will be a multimillion dollar project that may need to be considered in phases, pending the total cost.
 Based on the 10% match opportunity provided through E-rate Modernization, the Utah Education Network is investigating the option to bid for fiber improvements on behalf of the San Juan School District and provide the investment necessary for the 10% match.
 Numbers for this project are difficult to gauge, however it will be a multimillion-dollar project, and a 10% match could impact the project significantly.